|

 | This type of research is known as accelerated performance testing (APT)

-because we apply a design lifetime of truck traffic (typically 10 to 15 years) in 2 years.
+because we apply a design lifetime of truck traffic in 2 years.
+Over 6

-Over 3.3 million miles had been safely driven on the NCAT Track by the end of 2005
+million miles had been safely driven on the NCAT Track since fleet

-until approximately 1:30 PM, and a PM driver shift runs from 2:00 PM until approximately
+from 5:00 AM until approximately 1:30 PM, and a PM driver shift runs from 2:00 PM until

-10:30 PM.
-Each rig in the 5 truck fleet averages running 680 miles per day in order
+approximately 10:30 PM.
+Each rig in the 5 truck fleet targets running 680 miles per

-to damage experimental pavements.
-Since all sections are subjected to identical and
+day in order to damage experimental pavements.
+Since all sections are subjected to

-precisely monitored levels of traffic, it is possible to complete meaningful intrasponsor
+identical and precisely monitored levels of traffic, it is possible to complete meaningful

-and intersponsor field performance comparisons.
-Running so many miles in a
+intrasponsor and intersponsor field performance comparisons.
+Running so many miles

-controlled manner creates a great opportunity to conduct heavy truck research, and we are
+in a controlled manner creates a great opportunity to conduct heavy truck research, and we

-working closely with the trucking industry to meet their research needs in a manner that
+are working closely with the trucking industry to meet their research needs in a manner

 |